oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 - Checks which authentication flow to use (On-Behalf-Of or Client Credentials).

-- Retrieves the end-user identity from python-oracledb's internal cache for the current thread.
+- Retrieves the end-user identity, and any dynamically set data roles and context attributes, from python-oracledb's internal cache for the current thread.

 - Validates the format of the identity for the specified authentication flow.

-- Creates an end-user security context payload using the identity and the values set in the ``end_user_sec_params`` key, if the identity exists.
+- Creates an end-user security context payload using the identity, any dynamically set data roles and context attributes, and the values set in the ``end_user_sec_params`` key, if the identity exists.
+The data roles and context attributes come from dynamically set values when available, otherwise from ``end_user_sec_params``.

 - Sets the end-user security context payload on the connection which applies to all subsequent database operations performed on this connection for this end